QIICR/DICOM4QI/docs/results/seg/pixelmed.md

 **Steps to load DICOM SEG into Pixelmed image viewer:**

+NOTE: this tool expects that both the image and the segmentation are stored in the same orientation!
+If they are not, there will be no error, but SEG overlay will not be displayed!

 **1.** Convert image dataset into multiframe using script such as below \(parameters: input single-frame DICOM directory, and the directory for the output multiframe image\):

 ```text